Haseebk0678/HaseebKhan3140Lab/README.md

 MUST BE ON VERSION SQLite version 3.32.3

-The rest of the documentation can be found in the folder lab_2
+The rest of the documentation can be found in the folder lab_2 including a readme